DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 * The process of removing old styles and adding the link felt very clean and reinforces the 'separation of concerns' benefit.

 ---

+### SUBSECTION D: STYLING HTML PAGES WITH THE CLASS ATTRIBUTE

+---